ueberdosis/hocuspocus/docs/installation/laravel.md

 ### Option 1: Additionally storing the data in another format

-Use the [webhook extension](https://tiptap.dev/hocuspocus/api/extensions/webhook) to send requests to Laravel when the document is updated, with the document in JSON format.
+Use the [webhook extension](https://tiptap.dev/hocuspocus/api/extensions/webhook) to send requests to Laravel when the document is updated, with the document in JSON format (see https://tiptap.dev/hocuspocus/guide/transformations#tiptap).

 ### Option 2: Retrieve the data on demand using a seperate nodejs daemon (advanced)